Covercrete Colours: Choosing The Right Colour For Your Home

 Chocolate

-Once the colour is shortlisted, there’s one more decision: single colour or flecked finish.
+Once the colour direction is set, the last decision is one solid colour or a flecked finish.

 Next Steps